Enterprise-Intellijence/EnterpriseIntellijence/README.md

 You can access it at the following url: <http://localhost:8080/api/v1/demo>

+If you want to log in with a user created by this endpoint, the credentials are:

+username: 'username<user_number>'
+password: 'password<user_number>'

 ## Basepath setup

 we're assuming that you're using the default port (8080) and that you're running the application locally.